 More information about the new Inflation Reduction Act can be found here.
 To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Alabaster solar installation company.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Like with federal incentives, these may include tax credits, rebates and more.
-Certain incentives are offered for only a limited time, while others are ongoing.
-Local solar incentives could come from the Alabama government, or from your specific county or municipality.
+There are more than just federal solar incentives; rebates, tax credits and more are often offered at the local or state level.
+Some incentives are ongoing, while others are offered for only a limited time.
+Your local incentives might come from the Alabama government, or from your specific county or municipality.